connkat/school/COMP1131/Modules/Module1/module1-notes.md

 Object-oriented programming ultimately requires a solid understanding of the following terms:
 	• object: An object is a fundamental element in a program.
 A software object often represents a real object in our problem domain, such as a bank account.
 	• attribute: An object’s attributes are the values it stores internally, which may be represented as primitive data or as other objects.
 For example, a bank account object may store a floating point number (a primitive value) that represents the balance of the account.
 It may contain other attributes, such as the name of the account owner.
 Collectively, the values of an object’s attributes define its current state.
 	• method: a method is a group of programming statements that is given a name.
 When a method is invoked, its statements are executed.
 A set of methods is associated with an object.
-The meth- ods of an object define its potential behaviors.
+The methods of an object define its potential behaviors.
 	• class: An object is defined by a class.
 A class is the model or blueprint from which an object is created.
 	• encapsulation: An object should be encapsulated, which means it protects and manages its own information.
 That is, an object should be self-governing.
 The only changes made to the state of the object should be accomplished by that object’s methods.
 We should design an object so that other objects cannot “reach in” and change its state.
 	• inheritance: Classes can be created from other classes by using inheritance.
 That is, the definition of one class can be based on another class that already exists.
 Inheritance is a form of software reuse, capitalizing on the similarities among various kinds of classes that we may want to create.